Nonye2K3/chia/FAQ.md

 # What are harvesters, farmers, full nodes, and timelords?

 You can read about each of them and the architecture in the [network architecture document](https://github.com/Chia-Network/chia-blockchain/wiki/Network-Architecture).
-The [new consensus document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) is the most current.
+The [new consensus document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) is the most current documentation however.

 # What is a proof of space?